 Oral Question Period

 An important function of the Legislative Assembly is to scrutinize the policies and actions of the executive branch of government and to hold cabinet ministers accountable.
 The Legislative Assembly fulfils its scrutiny role through a variety of means, including Oral Question Period, an intense 30-minute exchange of questions and answers.
-MLAs may pose questions to cabinet ministers on subjects relating to government policy or the current responsibility of a minister.
+Members may ask questions of cabinet ministers on subjects relating to government policy or the current responsibility of a minister.

-Oral Question Period takes place in the afternoon on Monday and Wednesday sittings, and in the morning on Tuesday and Thursday sittings.
+During the previous Parliament, Oral Question Period took place in the afternoon on Monday and Wednesday sittings, and in the morning on Tuesday and Thursday sittings.
 Further information on the rules and practices regarding Oral Question Period is found in Standing Order 47A.

-After Oral Question Period, MLAs have the opportunity to present petitions on behalf of their constituents.
-The rules around presenting petitions can be found in Standing Order 73.
+After Oral Question Period, Members have the opportunity to present petitions on behalf of their constituents.
+The rules for presenting petitions can be found in Standing Order 73.